 I typically didn’t have time for the necessary 30-second hand wash while working with kids, but knew I had touched something icky, gooey, and most definitely packed with tons of bacteria.
 Commercial hand sanitizers smell so strongly of chemicals that I can not have it on my hands all day.
 More importantly, I worried about the safety of these commercial formulas for myself and the kids.

 The good news?
 There really is no need for your nose and eyes to burn every time you apply hand sanitizer, and this DIY formula won’t dry your hands out!
-A non-chemical, naturally scented version of hand sanitizer can be made right at home using powerful essential oils and a few other ingredients.
-The essential oils I chose to use boast the following beneficial properties: antibacterial, antiviral, and antifungal.
+Learn how to make DIY hand sanitizer that is non-chemical, and naturally scented.
+Our version of hand sanitizer can be made right at home with powerful essential oils and a few other ingredients.
+The essential oils I chose to use boast the following beneficial properties: antibacterial, antiviral, and anti-fungal.

-Arm yourself with a softly-scented natural version of hand sanitizer using this recipe:
+Arm yourself with this softly-scented natural homemade hand sanitizer.

 - 5-10 drops lavender essential oil (where to buy 100% pure lavender EO)

-- 30 drops tea tree essential oil - this is a 0.5% concentration (find 100% pure tea tree EO here)
+- 30 drops tea tree essential oil (find 100% pure tea tree EO here)

-- ¼ teaspoon Vitamin E oil - a natural preservative to increase shelf life (It will also help soften hands!)
+- ¼ teaspoon Vitamin E oil (helps soften hands!)

 Tips and warnings